Bylaws of the Public Key Infrastructure Consortium

 - a. generic, industry or use-case specific policies, procedures, best practices and standards;

-- (d) Manage or link Trust Lists of root CA’s for shared and purpose-built build hierarchies;
+- (d) Managing or linking Trust Lists of CA Certificates for shared and special-purpose-built hierarchies;

-- (e) Doing all things which a corporation of like character is or may be authorized or permitted to do to accomplish the primary purposes established for the purposes stated in its Articles of Incorporation.
+- (e) Doing all things which a corporation of like character is or may be authorized or permitted to do to accomplish the primary purposes stated in its Articles of Incorporation.

 This consortium will not: